kamencesc/gbp-esp-shield-pcb/README.md

 Enthusiasts on the [Game Boy Camera Club discord server](http://bit.ly/gbccd) have been working on a Game Boy Printer emulator project based on ESP8266 D1 mini boards.
 Taking inspiration from other projects like the [Gameboy Link Cable Breakout PCB](https://github.com/Palmr/gb-link-cable), I created this shield board to add a link connector and pinouts for an oled screen.

 The board is redesigned to a nearly size of a WEMOS D1 mini.
-There's a pinout for an OLED from the original board but OLED shield could be used (test needed).
+There's a pinout for a 128x32 OLED with configurable GND and VCC.

 Here's a render of the PCB (OSH-Park):